gbajsingh/Excel-web-scraping-automation/People Analytics.md

 Lets consider few scenarios:

-__Business wants to increase revenue growth(Level 1)__: Determining the need of improvement in company's workforce productivty and then addressing issues in workforce capabilities(e.g. automating low-level repetitive tasks) and finally, using employee-centric training to deliver these could overcome the business problem in level 1.
+__Problem: Business wants to increase revenue growth(Level 1)__

+__Strategy__: Determine the need of improvement in company's workforce productivty and then address issues in workforce capabilities(e.g. automating low-level repetitive tasks) and finally, use employee-centric training to deliver these.
+This could overcome the business problem in level 1.

 To follow the steps in human capital framework figure:

 *Revenue Growth*(Level 1) addressed by *Productivity*(Level 2) adressed by *Workforce Performance & Agility*(Level 3) addressed by *Learning & Development*(Level 4)

-__Business wants to enhance innovation(Level 2)__: Identifying where their company’s corporate culture is inhibiting competitive advantage and then designing interventions to remedy these issues.
+__Problem: Business wants to enhance innovation(Level 2)__

+__Strategy__: Identify where their company’s corporate culture is inhibiting competitive advantage and then design interventions to remedy these issues.

 *Innovation*(Level 2) addressed by *Cultural Alignment*(Level 3) addressed by *Learning & Development*(Level 4)